 The Diploma Program is based on the best educational practices of countries around the world.
 The curriculum is divided into six required areas of study:

-- Group 1: Literature
+- Group 1: English A

-- Group 2: Foreign Language (Level IV or V)
+- Group 2: Language B (World Language)

 - Group 3: Individuals and Societies